Daly Head National Surfing Reserve

 The Daly Head National Surfing Reserve is the first along Australia's southern coastline and was dedicated on 12 January 2013.
 Achieving National Surfing Reserve (NSR) status ensures that Daly Head has recognition as an iconic world class surfing location.

-It is one of only 16 National Surfing Reserves, and currently the only one between Killalea (The Farm) on New South Wale's south coast, and Margaret River in Western Australia's south-west.
+It is one of only 16 National Surfing Reserves, and currently the only one between Killalea (The Farm) on the New South Wales south coast, and Margaret River in Western Australia's south-west.

 Daly Head is located on the south-western coastline of Yorke Peninsula - on the 'foot'.
 It is located off the Corny Point to Marion Bay Road, just south of Corny Point.